Jim Houston

-James Edward Houston (November 3, 1937 – September 11, 2018) was an American football linebacker who played 13 seasons in the National Football League (NFL) with the Cleveland Browns.
+James Edward Houston (November 3, 1937 – September 11, 2018) was an American professional football player who was a linebacker for 13 seasons with the Cleveland Browns in the National Football League (NFL).
+He played college football for the Ohio State Buckeyes.
 He was elected to the College Football Hall of Fame in 2005.

 College career

 Houston played for the Ohio State Buckeyes as an end.
 He was a three-year starter under head coach Woody Hayes and twice the team MVP.
 He was elected the team captain as a senior.

 Houston contributed on both offense and defense.
 Although known primarily for his excellent blocking and tackling, he helped the Buckeyes win a National Championship in 1957 (as recognized by the Coaches poll), and was also the leading receiver on the 1959 team, including a 100-yard game that year against Michigan State.
 He was an All-America selection in 1958 and 1959.

 Houston was inducted into the Ohio State Varsity O Hall of Fame in 1979, and was named to the Ohio State Football All-Century Team as a defensive end in 2000.